Adrenal tumor: Pheochromocytoma

 Pheochromocytoma is a neoplasm composed of cells similar to the chromaffin cells of the mature adrenal medulla.
 Pheochromocytomas occur in patients of all ages, and may be sporadic, or associated with a hereditary cancer syndrome, such as multiple endocrine neoplasia (MEN) types IIA and IIB, neurofibromatosis type I, or von Hippel–Lindau syndrome.
 Only 10% of adrenal pheochromocytomas are malignant, while the rest are benign tumors.
 The most clinically important feature of pheochromocytomas is their tendency to produce large amounts of the catecholamine hormones epinephrine (adrenaline) and norepinephrine.
 This may lead to potentially life-threatening high blood pressure, or cardiac arrhythmias, and numerous symptoms such as headache, palpitations, anxiety attacks, sweating, weight loss, and tremor.
 Diagnosis is most easily confirmed through urinary measurement of catecholamine metabolites such as VMA and metanephrines.
 Most pheochromocytomas are initially treated with anti-adrenergic drugs to protect against catecholamine overload, with surgery employed to remove the tumor once the patient is medically stable.

 Incidentalomas

 An adrenal incidentaloma is an adrenal tumor found by coincidence without clinical symptoms or suspicion.
 It is one of the more common unexpected findings revealed by computed tomography (CT), magnetic resonance imaging (MRI), or ultrasonography.
+Adrenal incidentalomas often secrete cortisol and require thorough clinical evaluation.

-In these cases, a dexamethasone suppression test is often used to detect cortisol excess, and metanephrines or catecholamines for excess of these hormones.
+Management of incidentalomas include evaluation by a endocrinologist or endocrine surgeon.
 Tumors under 3 cm are generally considered benign and are only treated if there are grounds for a diagnosis of Cushing's syndrome or pheochromocytoma.
-Radiodensity gives a clue in estimating malignancy risk, wherein a tumor with 10 Hounsfield units or less on an unenhanced CT is probably a lipid-rich adenoma.
+Radiodensity helps with estimating the risk of malignancy in a tumor.
+A tumor of 10 Hounsfield units or less on an un-enhanced CT is likely a lipid-rich adenoma.